-The UK Government environment department commissioned a study on behalf of AEWA to establish what information was available on the status of non-native waterbirds in the Agreement area (Blair et. al. 1999).
+The UK Government environment department commissioned a study on behalf of AEWA to establish what information was available on the status of non-native waterbirds in the Agreement area (Blair et. al. 2000).
 The research indicates that a large number of non-native species are at liberty in the Agreement area, some in self-sustaining populations.
-A total of 1132 species (including 2 hybrid populations) was recorded as having escaped into the wild and survived at least one year.
-Banks et al. (2008) updated this information through a questionnaire sent to the AEWA Rrange Sstates and an extensive literature review.
+A total of 112 species (including 2 hybrid populations) was recorded as having escaped into the wild and survived at least one year.
+Banks et al. (2008) updated this information trough a questionnaire sent to the AEWA range states and an extensive literature review.

 Table 2.
-Summary information on the 16 species which Blair et. al. $(\frac{19992000}{9})$ considered to present a potential problem to native species in the AEWA region and 2 species pointed by WAZA (but see Appendix 1 & 2) and an additional 1 pointed by Banks et al. 2008.
+Summary information on the 16 species which Blair et al. (2000) considered to present a potential problem to native species in the AEWA region, 2 species pointed by WAZA (but see Appendices 1 & 2) and an additional 1 pointed by Banks et al. 2008.

-Species Status Sacred Ibis Threskiornis aethiopicus Established in France (increasing), Italy and UAE.
-Potential threat (not serious) to colonial nesting species (Herons, Egrets).
+Species Status Sacred Ibis Threskiornis Established in France (increasing), Italy and UAE.
+Potential threat (not aethiopicus serious) to colonial nesting species (Herons, Egrets).
 Greater Flamingo Occurs in Germany, the Netherlands, UK and South Africa, but no Phoenicopterus ruber breeding so unlikely to be a major threat.
 Chilean Flamingo Has occurred in most countries of northwest Europe; breeding colony Phoenicopterus chilensis in Germany.
-May be a problem of competition if it reaches Greater Flamingo breeding range ( see Appendix 1 ).
-Mute Swan Cygnus olor Introduced to many countries in Europe and to South Africa and reported to trample nest of Black Terns Childonias niger in France ( but see Appendix 1 ).
+May be a problem of competition if it reaches Greater Flamingo breeding range (see Appendix 1).
+Mute Swan Cygnus olor Introduced to many countries in Europe and to South Africa and reported to trample nest of Black Terns Childonias niger in France (but see Appendix 1).
 Black Swan Cygnus atratus Occurs in many countries in Europe (breeding in the Netherlands and UK).
 If numbers increase, it could threaten native species.
 Snow Goose Anser Occurs in Switzerland according to the World Association of Zoos and caerulescens Aquariums (WAZA).
-Greylag Goose Anser anser (incl. hybrid) Introduced and re-established in many European countries (including some non-native subspecies).
+Greylag Goose Anser anser Introduced and re-established in many European countries (including (incl. hybrid) some non-native subspecies).
 Danger of erosion of purity of races.
 Bar-headed Goose Anser Occurs in most European countries, with a few breeding pairs.
 Few at indicus present, but could threaten native species if it increases (Appendix 1).
 Hawaiian Goose Branta Occurs in Switzerland according to the World Association of Zoos and sandvicensis Aquariums (WAZA).
 Canada Goose Branta Increasing in UK (80,000 birds) and north-west Europe (60,000+), canadensis causes widespread agricultural conflicts and other threats (see Box 3).
-Barnacle Goose Branta Breeds in UK (900 birds), the Netherlands (300) and Germany (500), leucopsis few elsewhere.
-May pose similar problems to Canada Goose if it increases.
+Barnacle Goose Branta Breeds in UK (900 birds), the Netherlands (300) and Germany (500),

-&lt;sup>1 The world Association of Zoos and Aquariums (WAZA) questioned if it necessary to consider all listed taxa in this context.
+The world Association of Zoos and Aquariums (WAZA) questioned if it necessary to consider all listed taxa in this context.
 It is proposed to set a question mark regarding species that occur naturally in parts of Europe, because WAZA has experienced tremendous shifts of distribution occurring naturally, e.g. the expansion of the range of the Cattle Egret, the Red-crested Pochard, the Collared Dove, the White-backed Woodpecker, or the Scarlet Rosefinch.
 Escaped birds may thus only accelerate a process, which is taking place anyway and are rather not a problem for the ecosystem.
 WAZA noted also that climate change may have a much bigger impact than occasional escapees.
 They gave the example of a flock of Greater Flamingos migrating between the Camargue and the Lake of Neuchâtel.
 These wild birds arrive regularly in August and leave in October/November.